Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Conclusion

-\paragraph{Gapped and gapless boundaries of the 2-Chern-Simons TQFT.} We will show in \S \ref{boundaryCS} that the 3d Chern-Simons degrees-of-freedom can be extracted as the "degree-0 part" of its 4d derived counterpart.
+We will show in \S \ref{boundaryCS} that the 3d Chern-Simons degrees-of-freedom can be extracted as the "degree-0 part" of its 4d derived counterpart.
 However, we note here that this is \textit{not} a form of "{transgression}" --- the latter is well-known to govern the Chern-Simons/Wess-Zumino-Witten holography \cite{Willerton:2008gyk,Carey_1997,Waldorf:2012,Waldorf2015TransgressiveLG}.

 The works \cite{Chen:2024axr,Chen:2023integrable} suggest that transgressing the 2-Chern-Simons theory leads to a gapless 3d topological-holomorphic field theory that hosts \textit{derived} current algebras (cf. \cite{FAONTE2019389,Kapranov2021InfinitedimensionalL,Alfonsi:2024qdr}).
 This means that, at the level of TQFTs, there are two different types of boundaries for 2-Chern-Simons theory: the Chern-Simons/Witten-Reshetikhin-Turaev TQFT (which is gapped) and a topological-holomorphic field theory of "affine raviolo" type \cite{Garner:2023zqn,alfonsi2024raviolo} (which is gapless).